alvii147/chromatic/README.md

 ## Try it out locally

-The instructions below are for using the Chromatic app on a local machine.
+The instructions below are for running *chromatic* on a local machine.

 ### Clone the repository